adaOctopus/plutus-dapp-lucid/README.md

 MeshSDK has a bug with CSL and we cannot mint multiple tokens from multiple policies in the same transaction.
 We get MIssingRedeemer errors from SHelley

-THereore, the PLutus Contracts I have written can be interacted with only via cardano-cli at the moment (read the other repo for info: https://github.com/tas2017/plutus-mint-lock-unlock-dapp)
+THereore, the Plutus Contracts I have written can be interacted with only via cardano-cli at the moment (read the other repo for info: https://github.com/tas2017/plutus-mint-lock-unlock-dapp)

 In this implementation we are doing these simple demonstrations: